-The days of teams beating down the doors of prospective players has slowed to a snail's pace only weeks prior to training camp, as most league front offices vacation, strategize toward signing 2004 draftees, then prepare for training camp.
+The days of teams beating down the doors of prospective players has slowed to a snail's pace only weeks prior to training camp, as most league front offices vacation, strategize towards signing 2004 draftees, then prepare ready for training camp.

 "There is always a lull in the action during this time of the year.
 Most teams are in the beginning stages of negotiations with us (agents and representatives) and teams are looking to see what players on the market that may come at a bargain price to fill their rosters," Poston added.

-Bargains will be had, as teams part with players who do not fit within the scope of the organization.
-Age, increased salary, productivity, and the players' own collective bargaining agreement, are common reasons behind the demise of quality players to be left seeking an opportunity at the late stages of the game.
+Bargains will be had, as teams part with players that do not fit within the scope of the organization.
+Age, increased salary, productivity, and the players own collective bargaining agreement, are common reasons behind the demise of quality players to be left seeking an opportunity at the late stages of the game.